Skip to main content

 Publications

 Each month, the Bureau of Labor Statistics (BLS) releases national and state-level data on U.S. employment, which provide useful information about the state of the labor market and progress toward building a better America.
-To highlight key trends in the monthly data, the Joint Economic Committee compiles state-by-state fact sheets for all 50 states, the District of Columbia, and Puerto Rico.
-The most recent state-level data, which cover the month of October, were released on November 17, 2023.
-The latest national data were released on November 3, 2023.
+The below map and chart created by the Joint Economic Committee highlight key trends in the most recent monthly data for all 50 states, the District of Columbia, and Puerto Rico.
+The most recent state-level data, which cover the month of February 2024, were released on March 22nd, 2024.
+The latest national data were released on March 8th, 2024.